seqeralabs/nf-training-intro/docs/part3-nextflow.md

 ### Channels

-In Nextflow, [channels](https://www.nextflow.io/docs/latest/channel.html#channels) are used to transport data and connect processes together.
+In Nextflow, [channels](https://www.nextflow.io/docs/latest/channel.html#channels) are used to transmit data and connect processes together.
 Think of them as pipes through which your data flows.
 In this workflow, we make a channel of picture files called `pics`.
 This channel is responsible for making the images available to the first process (`Classify`) in the workflow.

 We can create this channel in Nextflow using some built-in tools that are designed to find a set of files and add them to the channel.
 This is called a channel factory and in this example, we will specify where to look for the files using the `params.input` variable.